State of Illinois High School Diploma (GED®/HISET®)

 Step 3 - Orientation (if needed)

-After completing the placement test, you will need to go through an orientation if you are a new student or have not attended classes in over a year.
+If you are a new student or haven’t attended classes in over a year, you’ll need to complete orientation.
+This step comes after taking the placement test.
 You will be provided directions on how to sign up for an orientation after you complete your placement test.
-If you have taken classes or an orientation within the last year, you will not need to go through an orientation unless you change from in-person to online courses.
+If you’ve taken classes or completed orientation within the past year, you typically won’t need to repeat it.
+However, orientation is required if you switch from in-person to online courses.
 In this case, go to the next step.

 If you are interested in in-person classes, you must attend an in-person orientation.
 The in-person orientation will take 2-3 hours.
 You must complete the online orientation if you are interested in online courses.